Forte Family Lawyers Melbourne

 LEGISLATION

-This website provides access to legislation and Rules, including:
+This website provides access to cases, legislation and rules.
+Forte is a proud sponsor of AustLII.

-- Family Law Rules 2004 (Cth) – rules governing the court process in the Family Court of Australia
+- Federal Circuit and Family Court of Australia (Family Law) Rules 2021 (Cth) – rules governing the court process in the Federal Circuit and Family Court of Australia.

-- Federal Circuit Court Rules 2001 (Cth) – rules governing the court process in the Federal Circuit Court of Australia
+- Federal Circuit and Family Court of Australia (Division 2) Rules 2021 (Cth) – rules governing the court process in Division 2 of the Federal Circuit and Family Court of Australia.

 Gender Help for Parents